 In addition to these six aims, the World Health Organization adds a seventh: integration, or “providing care that makes available the full range of health services throughout the life course.”

-By these standards, quality healthcare strives to meet each individual patient’s needs in a way that produces the best possible patient outcomes.
+By these standards, one strives to meet each patient’s needs in a way that produces the best possible patient outcomes.